 Particular interests - Family Planning,i.e coil fitting and contraceptive implants.

 Occupational Health Diploma

 We have three Practice Nurses.
-They see patients by appointment for such services as dressings, immunisations, blood and urine tests, blood pressure checks, ECG’s ear syringing and cervical smears.
+They see patients by appointment for such services as dressings, immunisations, blood and urine tests, blood pressure checks, ECG’s and cervical smears.
 They also give general advice on health and healthy living.
 In addition they carry out asthma and diabetic clinics.

 Miss Milena Bodda

 Milena Bodda is the Practice Manager and she is responsible for the running of the practice and should be able to help you with any questions about administration or non-medical aspects of your treatment within the practice.

 If you have any problems or feel you have a complaint about the attention you receive, please speak to Milena; she is always willing to listen and may be able to help and advise.
 She would also be happy to hear your views and suggestions about the services offered by the practice.)
 Milena is responsible for managing our “in house” complaints procedure.